apache/jena-site/source/documentation/io/rdf-output.md

 ### Adding a new output format

-An complete example of adding a new output format is given in the example file:
+A complete example of adding a new output format is given in the example file:
 [RIOT Output example 3](https://github.com/apache/jena/tree/master/jena-arq/src-examples/arq/examples/riot/ExRIOT_out3.java)

 ## Notes